-Helsinki Region Transport (HSL) is a joint local authority whose member municipalities are Helsinki, Espoo, Vantaa, Kauniainen, Kerava, Kirkkonummi and Sipoo.
+Helsinki Region Transport (HSL) is a joint local authority whose member municipalities are Helsinki, Espoo, Vantaa, Kauniainen, Kerava, Kirkkonummi, Sipoo, Siuntio and Tuusula.
 HSL began its operations in 2010.

 - Plans and organizes public transport in the region and improves its operating conditions

 - Procures bus, tram, Metro, ferry and commuter train services